temporenc/temporenc/README.rst

 * **Sortable**

-  Encoded values using the same type (e.g. date/time without timezone) can be sorted using normal lexicographical sorting routines on the encoded byte strings, with earlier dates sorting first, and with missing values sorting last.
+  Encoded values of the same type (such as date/time without timezone) can be sorted using normal lexicographical sorting routines on the encoded byte strings, with earlier dates sorting first, and with missing values sorting last.
 Among other benefits, this makes *temporenc* values very suited for use